swnesbitt/ATMS-597-SP-2020/ATMS-597-SP-2020-Project-5/INSTRUCTIONS.md

 Group G: KBJI (Bemidji, MN)
 Group H: KRST (Rochester, MN)

-The group with the improvement of values of Briar Skill Score for their Model 2 over the baseline SVM model will be given a prize.
+The group with the improvement of values of Briar Skill Score for their Model 2 over the baseline logistic regression model will be given a prize.

 Course presentations will be Thursday, April 23.
 A colab notebook or jupyter notebook can be submitted for the assignment.